aembke/fred.rs/docs/README.md

 and the effect becomes even more pronounced as concurrency (the number of tasks) increases, at least until other bottlenecks kick in.
-You'll often see me describe this as "pipelining across tasks", whereas most client pipelining interfaces only control pipelining __within__ a task.
+You'll often see me describe this as "pipelining across tasks", whereas most client pipelining interfaces control pipelining within a task.

 A diagram may explain this better:

 ![Pipelining](./pipelining.png)

-With this model we're not reducing network latency or RTT, but by rarely or never waiting for the server to respond we can pack many more requests on the wire and dramatically increase throughput in high concurrency scenarios.
+With this model we're not reducing network latency or RTT, but by rarely waiting for the server to respond we can pack many more requests on the wire and dramatically increase throughput in high concurrency scenarios.

 However, there are some interesting tradeoffs with the optimization described above, at least in Rust.
 At its core the